andreasisnes/pygame-minesweeper-sprites/README.md

 # Introduction
 A sprite sheet is an image that consists of several smaller images (sprites) and/or animations.
 Combining the small images in one big image improves the game performance, reduces the memory usage and speeds up the startup time of the game.

-This repository contains a pygame library for easy loading of various sprite sheets from the game minesweeper.
+This repository contains a python pygame library for easy loading of various sprite sheets from the game minesweeper.

 # Getting Started